smartdevicelink/sdl_app_library_guides/docs/Displaying a User Interface/Main Screen Templates/index.md

 ```
 !@

-### Screen Classes
+### Screen Change Example Implementations
-As previously mentioned most screens should all follow a shared protocol, such as the ```CustomSDLScreen``` protocol above, since screens will likely operate in a similar fashion.
-Another good practice for screen classes is to keep screen data in a view model.
+The following example code shows a few implementations of the example screen changing protocol.
+It is good practice for screen classes is to keep screen data in a view model.
 Doing so will add a layer of abstraction for exposing public properties and commands to the screen.

-For the example below, the ```HomeScreen``` class will inherit the ```CustomSDLScreen``` protocol and will have a property of ```HomeDataViewModel```.
+For the example below, the `HomeScreen` class will inherit the `CustomSDLScreen` interface and will have a property of type `HomeDataViewModel`.
 The screen manager will change its text fields based on the view model's data.
-In addition, the home screen will also create a navigation button to open the ```SDLButtonScreen``` when pressed.
+In addition, the home screen will also create a navigation button to open the `ButtonSDLScreen` when pressed.

 @![iOS]
 |~